Benchmarking Foundation Models and Parameter-Efficient Fine-Tuning for Prognosis Prediction in Medical Imaging: Materials Methods

-The \textbf{AIforCOVID} dataset~\cite{soda2021aiforcovid-afc} comprises 1,585 patients from six Italian hospitals, with two tasks: severity ($\mathbf{AFC}$), showing a balanced class distribution (53–47\%), and mortality ($\mathbf{AFC_m}$), which is notably imbalanced (85–15\%).
-Both tasks use the same patient cohort and CXRs.
+The AIforCOVID dataset~\cite{soda2021aiforcovid-afc} includes 1,585 patients collected from six Italian hospitals and defines two distinct prognostic tasks.
+The first concerns disease severity classification, Mild vs. Severe (\textbf{AFC}), featuring a balanced class distribution ($53–47\%$), while the second focuses on mortality prediction (\textbf{AFC\textsubscript{m}}), characterized by a pronounced class imbalance ($85–15\%$).
+Both tasks are derived from the same patient cohort and share identical CXRs examinations.

-The \textbf{CoCross} dataset~\cite{kilintzis2022cocross-cc} includes 387 CXRs from ICU patients monitored over time, with a binary ICU outcome label ($\mathbf{CC}$) that is moderately imbalanced (63–37\%).
-The \textbf{COVID-19-AR} dataset~\cite{desai2020chest-car}, while limited to 99 CXRs, focuses on rural and underrepresented populations.
-Its ICU admission label ($\mathbf{CAR}$) presents a strong imbalance (71–29\%), making it a valuable case for evaluating models in extreme low-data regimes.
+The CoCross dataset~\cite{kilintzis2022cocross-cc} comprises 387 CXRs from ICU patients monitored longitudinally, annotated with a binary ICU outcome label (\textbf{CC}) that exhibits moderate class imbalance ($63–37\%$).
+The COVID-19-AR dataset~\cite{desai2020chest-car}, although limited to 99 CXRs, specifically targets rural and underrepresented populations.
+Its ICU admission label (\textbf{CAR}) is strongly imbalanced (71–29\%), providing a valuable testbed for assessing model robustness under extreme low-data and class-imbalance conditions.

-Lastly, the \textbf{Stony Brook COVID-19} dataset~\cite{saltz2021stony-ny} is used for mortality prediction with two versions: $\mathbf{NY_{small}}$, comprising one CXR per patient closest to admission (1,365 CXRs, 87–13\% imbalance), and $\mathbf{NY_{all}}$, containing all CXRs recorded during hospitalization (13,639 images, 64–36\% imbalance).
-Both versions share the same patient population, allowing controlled comparisons of dataset size and class imbalance effects on prognostic modeling.
+Lastly, the Stony Brook COVID-19 dataset~\cite{saltz2021stony-ny} is employed for mortality prediction and includes two complementary versions: $\mathbf{NY_{small}}$, consisting of one CXR per patient taken closest to hospital admission (1,365 CXRs; $87–13\%$ class imbalance), and $\mathbf{NY_{all}}$, comprising all CXRs acquired throughout hospitalization (13,639 images; $64–36\%$ class imbalance).
+Both versions share the same patient cohort, enabling controlled investigations of how dataset size and class imbalance affect prognostic model performance.

-The selected datasets provide a suitable ground for prognostic assessment, incorporating key aspects frequently observed in prognosis tasks, such as high task complexity, variability in sample sizes, and different degrees of class imbalance.
-The influence of these prognostic data characteristics will be systematically analyzed and discussed in relation to the performance achieved by the various FMs across the different tasks, with the corresponding results presented in Section~\ref{sec:RES}.
+Collectively, these datasets offer a comprehensive testbed for prognostic evaluation, encompassing key characteristics typical of real-world prognosis tasks, namely, high task complexity, variability in sample size, and differing degrees of class imbalance.
+The influence of these factors on model behavior will be systematically examined and discussed in relation to the performance of the evaluated Foundation Models across all tasks, with detailed results reported in Section~\ref{sec:RES}.